libsdl-org/libtiff/doc/functions/TIFFError.rst

 in order to write to a file.
 The file handle needs to be stored in ``tif->tif_clientdata`` if the ``libtiff`` internal errors shall also be written to that file.

+Note that, starting with libtiff 4.5, a per-TIFF handler may also be installed with :c:func:`TIFFOpenExt` or :c:func:`TIFFClientOpenExt`

 Note
 ----